Skorišnjak

 Skorišnjak ([skɔɾiˈʃnjaːk]) is a settlement in the Haloze Hills in eastern Slovenia, close to the border with Croatia.
 It belongs to the Municipality of Videm.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 There is a small rectangular chapel with a semicircular apse and a belfry in the settlement.
 It was built in the early 20th century.